ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 22 series were modified.

-59 new data series were added.
+59 new data series were added (20 of those had no data values entered as were classified as NR, NC or NP).

 39 data series were modified.